Ages 3-5 Epistles,Feasts,Sacraments Overview

 General notes:

-Paperwork and insurance regulations: Each of us must “apply” each year for our volunteer position; our references will be checked as per diocesan regulations.
-We will also have a parent volunteer who could come into any classroom at any time as required by the insurance company.
-Please be sure not to send small children to the bathroom unattended and accompany your charges back to the church building after class – again new safety regulations.
+Insurance: Each of us must “apply” each year for our volunteer position of teacher.
+Please be sure not to send small children to the bathroom unattended and accompany your charges back to the Social Hall after class.

-Opening Exercises: Church School supervisor will supervise this or delegate it when she will not be in church.
-Church School children and teachers are dismissed first from liturgy; children come straight across for snack during opening exercises and teachers can take 10 minutes to eat before coming over.
-We will review material from previous weeks, teach songs, rehearse plays, play games to augment lessons, or hear memory lessons during opening exercises.
+Opening Exercises: The Church School director will supervise this time, or delegate it when she is absent.
+Church School children and teachers are dismissed first from Liturgy; children come straight across for snack during opening exercises.
+These are an integral part of the curriculum – reviewing material from previous weeks, presenting additional Old Testament characters, rehearsing plays, hearing memory work, and playing quiz games.

 Curriculum: There are 3 types of lessons this year: epistles, feasts, and sacraments.
 For epistle lessons, even the small children can learn a part of the verse.
 With feast lessons, I have included True/False questions.
 Make your classroom elephant now.
 He’s very easy, and each week, when we tell a story, we do true/false afterwards by writing the statements on paper peanuts and feeding the elephant the true ones and stomping on the rotten (false) peanuts.
 Just take a cardboard box, tape the top shut, and glue on an elephant face out of construction paper (or foam).
 Cut out a mouth big enough for paper peanuts to fit through.
 Glue on ears and a trunk, being sure to glue the trunk only above the mouth so the children can lift it to insert the good peanuts.
 Color in wrinkles and eyes.
 Then, each week, write the true/false statements on construction paper pieces cut like peanuts and go around the circle.
 Each child selects a “peanut”, you read it to him, and the class decides whether he should feed it or stomp it!
 Just be sure you have at least one paper peanut for each child!
 For sacrament lessons, role-playing is especially fun and leads to long-term remembrance for small children.